fikretgit/my-devops-10_22/hands-on/Terraform/terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README-with my notes.md

 - Terraform loads variables in the following order:

-  - Any -var and -var-file options on the command line, in the order they are provided.
+  - Any -var and -var-file options on the COMMAND LINE, in the order they are provided.
   - Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
   - The terraform.tfvars.json file, if present.
   - The terraform.tfvars file, if present.
+  - The variable.tf file if present. (from mentor..)
   - Environment variables

+Documentation in own pages:
+https://www.terraform.io/language/values/variables (at bottom of the pages)

 - Run terraform apply command.